Frequently Asked Questions

 - What is the commitment?

-To e-mail your e-Buddy at least once a week for at least one year.
+To e-mail your e-Buddy at least once every 2 weeks for at least one year.
 There is no limit to how often you e-mail your e-buddy or for how long.

 - What if I change my e-mail address?